Surf-NeRF: Surface Regularised Neural Radiance Fields: Method

 \subsection{Curriculum Learning}

-We impose our surface regularisation under curriculum learning to maintain visual fidelity whilst still improving geometry.
+We impose our surface regularisation under curriculum learning to maintain visual fidelity and improve geometry.
 As training progresses and additional regularisation is imposed more frequently, the representation is refined to satisfy the geometric and appearance characteristics of a surface light field.
 The surface constraints presented in Sections~{\ref{sec:local_smooth}-\ref{sec:specular}} are of similar computational complexity to a regular training step, requiring a second pass through both MLPs and therefore taking close to double the time.
-By using curriculum learning we trade-off the improvement to the representation with training time.
+By using curriculum learning we trade off the improvement to the representation with training time.